bjma/budgit/README.md

 # Budgit :money_with_wings:
 Budgit is a simple budgeting app built on React Native that I hacked over the summer of 2020 during shelter-in-place.
+Check out our [demo](https://xd.adobe.com/view/e4ef6ceb-0420-4a1c-7d9c-957d2709068e-92de/?fullscreen&hints=off)!

 I designed it for college students navigating the realm of financial responsibility, a struggle that I had to overcome when I started living off-campus.